sudonooB/hactober-pythonSnake/README.md

 # hactober-pythonSnake
-some one right the snake game by python
+someone write the snake game by python